Topical steroid withdrawl

 Causes of TSW

 TSW is primarily caused by the overuse of topical corticosteroids.
 These medications suppress the body’s natural inflammatory response and are needed in many cases to provide relief for many skin conditions.
 However, this also leads to the skin becoming dependent on the medication to control inflammation.
-When a person stops using the medication, the suppressed inflammation can rebound, causing the severe symptoms of TSW.
+When a person stops using the medication, the suppressed inflammation can rebound, causing severe symptoms of TSW.

 Chinese Medicine and TSW